palumbamboo/se2-groupD/documentation/retrospective/sprint3_retrospective.md

 	Technical Debt management will be done in the next sprint.
 Analysis with SonarQube has been done to provide a view on the overall technical debt at the demo.

 * Overall Technical Debt at the demo:
-	- number of days: ?
+	- number of days: 3d 4h
-	- debt ratio: ?
+	- debt ratio: 0.1%
-	- rating: ?
+	- rating: A

 ## STORIES COMPARISON